 When God chooses a leader, he affirms that leader through others.
 In other words, God tells other people about this individual.
 God gives other people the knowledge that, yes, he is the leader.
 He gives the other people joy to work under that leader or to work with that leader.

 To affirm means to make firm.
 Leadership for instance is often first given by appointment from earthly ___________________.
-You go to a new area somewhere in the country and you say, ‘I am the cblt leader appointed by the CBLT leadership team.’
-What can they do about it, the CBLT leadership team said so?
+You go to a new area somewhere in the country and you say, ‘I am the New Life representative appointed by our organization’s leadership team.’
+What can they do about it, the leadership team said so?
 But what if two years later they say, ‘You say you are a leader, but we don’t want to study with you.
 We want to study with someone else.
 We want to follow someone else.’
 Over time God has to confirm your leadership and it’s basically done through humility and quality.
 The more pride and the lower the quality, the longer it takes for the leader to become a real leader.
 A leader needs followers and therefore he has to earn the respect of the people before they will become his followers.
 It must be earned.

 Now affirmation is optimal for the growth of the leader.
 For instance, in some regions they had short-term missionaries working and now there is a stationary missionary.
 In the beginning of course students were thinking, “Well, he is a little bit different.
 The other one did this and this new brother does this, and we don’t know what is better or not.”
 But in the second year, the people have forgotten who was working there before; they love this new leader.
-So more and more people affirm that, yes, this is the right CBLT person here.
+So more and more people affirm that, yes, this is the right pastor or leader here.
 That means he can have a bigger ministry.
 God can use him in a bigger way.

 III.
 GOD GIVES THE LEADER A MENTOR (S)